Today's Articles

 the Hungerford School

 A young couple, Russell and Mary Calhoun, founded the Hungerford School; Russell Calhoun was a Tuskegee graduate.
 After Robert Hungerford died of typhoid fever in 1888, his son gave Calhoun 40 acres for a new school for Blacks.
-The school's purpose was to educate African American boys and girls (through 12th grade), with a curriculum of literacy, vocational, and life skills.
+The school aimed to educate African American boys and girls (through 12th grade) with a literacy, vocational, and life skills curriculum.

-Students lived on campus, and were assigned jobs.
-The school's campus included dairy, chicken coops, gardens, classrooms, boy's and girl's dormitories, and a manual arts building.
+Students lived on campus and were assigned jobs.
+The school's campus included a dairy, chicken coops, gardens, classrooms, boys' and girls' dormitories, and a manual arts building.
 Classes were taught in blacksmiths, agriculture, carpentry, dressmaking, cooking, and housekeeping.
-As the twentieth century progressed, classes in technical subjects such as mechanical drawing and radio were added.
+As the twentieth century progressed, courses in technical subjects such as mechanical drawing and radio were added.

 In 1950, the Hungerford School became a public school administered by the Orange County School Board.
 Old campus buildings were replaced.
-Today, the school still occupies a large parcel of land in Eatonville, just on the east side of I-4.
+Today, the school still occupies a large parcel of land in Eatonville on the east side of I-4.
 Hungerford closed in 2009 due to budget cuts.

 New Poem Each Day